 The ETX-125TB OTA is suitable for use in laser communications, LIDAR, astronomy, astrophotography, and general photography applications.
 With a weight of about 8 pounds, it makes a great “grab and go” telescope.

 Wegat Optical has since designed a Meade ETX-90 adapter that allows for the use of standard ETX accessories and a Meade ETX-105 adapter that allows for use of 2-inch Schmidt-Cassegrain accessories.
 By removing the focus knob, black plastic back, and fork mount from the optical tube assembly, a Wegat Optical adapter can be easily attached to any Meade ETX-125 telescope, ETX-105 telescope, and most ETX-90 telescopes manufactured prior to the Meade Observer Series.

-For many years the Wegat Optical accessory adapters have been used to retrofit optical tube assemblies and create many impressive customized telescopes.
+Wegat Optical accessory adapter kits have been used to retrofit optical tube assemblies and create many impressive customized telescopes.
 View Gallery >

 Questions or comments?
 Let us know!